Skip to main contentArrow Right

 Picture this: A user wants to connect to a self-hosted instance on a decentralized service like Mastodon.
 These ecosystems don’t have a single main server to register OAuth clients, so manual pre-registration would be the traditional way of handling this.
 But it’s typically impossible when the client has no prior relationship with the authorization server.

 This is where CIMD comes in, offering an alternative means for identifying clients without needing a prior relationship.
+Here’s how CIMD and DCR stack up as auth approaches:

 How CIMD works

-Client ID Metadata Documents allows OAuth clients to identify themselves to authorization servers by using a URL as the client_id.
+Client ID Metadata Documents allow OAuth clients to identify themselves to authorization servers by using a URL as the client_id.
 In this implementation, the URL refers to a JSON document containing the necessary metadata.
+Instead of asking the server to store information about the client, the client hosts that information itself and tells the server where to find it.

 Client ID Metadata Documents Flow